docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 1.0: digest: sha256:809c6f80331b9d03cb099b43364b7801826f78ab36b26f00ea83988fbefb6cac size: 1163
 ```

-5. Go to the DTR GUI and click on your `docker-pets` repo.
+5. Go to the DTR GUI, click on your `docker-pets` repo, and click Images.
 The image vulnerability scan should have started already and DTR will display the status of the scan.
 Once the scan is complete, DTR will display the number of vulnerabilities found.
 For the `docker-pets` image a critical vulnerability was found.

 ![](images/scan-status.png)